 Digital transaction platforms and their economic and infrastructural elements have penetrated into, for instance, the retail and taxi industries, affecting the production, distribution, and circulation of products and services in these industries (Nieborg & Poell, 2018).
-Yet, not every transaction in these markets is mediated by a platform; many transactions continue to happen outside digital platforms, in brick-and-mortar retail stores and at street corners (Kenney et al, 2019).
+Yet, not every transaction in these markets is mediated by a platform; many transactions continue to happen outside digital platforms, in brick-and-mortar retail stores and at street corners.
 Thus we can speak of the degree of platformization of a given market: the share of transactions in the market that is mediated by platforms, instead of established channels.

 Platformization raises many questions for policy makers and incumbent firms.
 On the one hand, platformization can generate significant efficiencies and increase the total size of the market (EC, 2016a).
 On the other hand, a high degree of platformization can mean that the platform becomes a powerful new intermediary and rule-maker in the market (Evans & Gawer, 2016).
 A high degree of platformization can also entail significant changes in business practices, labour relations, and the position of the consumer (Tiwana et al., 2010).
-Yet, the degree of platformization across industries and geographic markets is not even.
-The same industry can be highly platformized in one country and scarcely platformized at all in another country.
+Yet, the degree of platformized in one country and scarcely platformized at all in another country.
 Understanding the causes of such divergence would help policy makers, incumbent firms, and the platform companies themselves to adopt appropriate policies and strategies.
 This leads to our first research question: